Skip to main content

 Cloud Foundry Org and Space Guid

 The platform operators can enable support on a global level to prefix the Graphite metrics with the CloudFoundry organization and space.
-This means that all metrics of all service instances (not only yours!) contain that information.
+This means that all metrics of all Service Instances (not only yours!) contain that information.

 In this case the Graphite metric paths have the following format: